 Health Insurance Enrollment

 MinKwon Center has certified Navigators that can help eligible individuals under 65 enroll into health insurance offered through the New York State Health Marketplace.
 The types of health insurance offered through the Marketplace include: Medicaid, Child Health Plus, Essential Plan, and subsidized Qualified Health Plans (Premium Tax Credit (PTC) and Cost-Sharing Reduction (CSR)).
 We provide services in Korean and Mandarin, in addition to English.
-If you are 65 or over, there are other local organizations that will be able to assist you.
-Please call us for more information or to book an appointment.

 Housing Services and Representation